ppshobi/psonic/Readme.md

 ## Summary

-Sonic is a super fast auto suggestion engine built by the team at crisp.ai, a customer engagement platform. its built in Rust and they officially support a javascript client, but if you want to use sonic via php, this is the library that you can look for.
+Sonic is a super fast auto-suggestion engine built by the team at crisp.ai, a customer engagement platform. it is built in Rust and they officially support a javascript client, but if you want to use sonic via PHP, this is the library that you can look for.
-Completely unit tested, and adheres to modern coding standards, and offers a clean api to interact with sonic.
+Completely unit tested, and adheres to modern coding standards, and offers a clean API to interact with sonic.

 ## Installation & Usage

-you need a running sonic instance (locally or in cloud, the port 1491 should be accessible) php7+ and composer to make this library work.
+you need a running sonic instance (locally or in the cloud, the port 1491 should be accessible) php7+ and composer to make this library work.
 [Read more on installing sonic](https://github.com/valeriansaliou/sonic/blob/master/README.md)

 - goto your project directory
 - execute `composer require ppshobi/psonic`